leon/leon.github.io/_posts/2012-02-01-st2-yui-compressor.md

 ---
-layout: post
+title: Sublime Text - YUI Compressor Plugin
-title: Sublime Text 2 - YUI Compressor Plugin
+categories: [develop]
-tags: [sublime-text-2]
+tags: [sublime-text]
 ---
 #### Could't find a plugin for using the YUI Compressor so I wrote one.